What is the survey about?

 How do I participate?

-National Research, a professional research firm, will call your firm to conduct the survey beginning in January.
+Davis Research, a professional research firm, will call your firm to conduct the survey beginning in January.
 They will ask to speak to the individual who is most knowledgeable about your firm’s health benefit plans.
-You may also schedule your interview online here: https://calendly.com/ehbs/employer-interview.
+You may also schedule your telephone interview online here: https://calendly.com/employerinterview/30min?month=2020-01&back=1.

 What do I get for participating?

 We know that your time is limited and valuable.
 As a token of our appreciation, we will send you a printed copy of the survey results later this year.
 The report is a handy tool for determining whether firms similar to yours offer coverage, how much it costs, and how much workers pay for premiums.

 Please review the mailing or email that was sent to your firm, or review our checklist here.
 It contains the letter inviting you to participate as well as a checklist outlining some specific topics that will be asked about your firm.
 It is also helpful to have copies of the plan documents on-hand during the survey.